Ben Rhydding railway station: History

 Ben Rhydding station, built as part of the Otley and Ilkley Joint Railway, was opened to passenger traffic on 1 July 1866, eleven months after the opening of the railway.
 Originally the station was to be called Wheatley, the name of the village, but the influence of the Ben Rhydding Hydro establishment, saw a name-change on account of those using the station to visit the hydro.
 In April 1865 the North Eastern Railway Board had "ordered that a small wooden station consisting of booking office, waiting room and retiring room for ladies be provided as a temporary accommodation at Ben Rhydding."
 Six years later, in May 1871, the Joint Committee reached an agreement with the proprietor of the Ben Rhydding Hydro, that a more permanent station structure should be built at the expense of the Hydro, with a ground rent of a penny per annum, so long as the structures met the approval of the railway engineer, a Mr. Crossley.
 The Hydro's arrangements with the company lasted until 1885, when the structures – a stone built station house on the south (down) platform and a wooden structure on the north (up) platform – were sold to the railway company for £240.
-Clients of the hydro were met by the hydro's horse-bus, and later by motor-bus, up until some time after the first world war.
+Clients of the hydro were met by the hydro's horse-drawn omnibus, and later by motor-bus, up until some time after the first world war.
 The station was opened to goods traffic in 1888, and trailing access sidings were provided on the down side for this purpose.
 A new signal box was opened in 1901, situated at the Ilkley end of the northern platform.
 The signal box closed in December 1965.
 Goods traffic ceased on 5 July 1965, and the sidings later removed.
 Station staff were withdrawn on 7 October 1968, when 'pay-trains' were introduced.
 The stone station building has subsequently been demolished, and shelter on both platforms is restricted to simple bus-stop type covered areas.
 Electrification of the Wharfedale Line was undertaken by British Rail between 1994 and 1995 and is of the standard 25kV overhead supply.